jeffreyscanlon/Portfolio/ProjP1.md

 ## Data Sources

 **Data Sources for Polarization**<br>
 My data sources for polarization come from the Institute of Politics and Public Service at Georgetown University and from the Pew Research Center.
 The data sets I will be using come from polls that each of these groups administer.
 Links to these data sources are found below.
+Both the Institute of Politices and Public Service and Pew Research Center have already utilized their respective poll data to create charts, figures, and visualizations of the data.
+However, the visualizations from Pew tend to be very detailed (feature many categories and panels), and I do not feel these visualizations are very helpful for a general population audience.
+Therefore, I will work to simplify these visualizations so that the story they communicate is very clear right away, and to also bring these diverse visualizations into a common color scheme and theme.

 I may also try to tie in data from social media platforms (e.g. Twitter or Facebook) or data about polarization in Congress (e.g. from the Congressional Research Service) if I feel that this would improve the story that I am telling.
 However, so far I have not found a relevant data set from any of these sources that add anything meaningful to this story, so I have thus far refrained from doing so.

+*Links:*<br>
 https://politics.georgetown.edu/battleground-poll/<br>
 https://www.pewresearch.org/fact-tank/2020/09/18/few-trump-or-biden-supporters-have-close-friends-who-back-the-opposing-candidate/<br>
 https://www.pewresearch.org/politics/2020/09/10/voters-attitudes-about-race-and-gender-are-even-more-divided-than-in-2016/<br>